 The added benefit to being supportive

-For more advice about how to create a supportive environment for your teen as they approach university, check out our events and resources designed for parents and families, or come along to one of our Open Nights or parent info evenings.
+For more advice about how to create a supportive environment for your teen as they approach university, check out our events and resources designed for parents and families.